 where the drift term governs deterministic motion, while adds Brownian noise.

-NOTEWhen no quadratic terms of are involved, can often be roughly treated as , where is a standard Gaussian random variable.
+NOTEWhen no quadratic terms of are involved, can often be roughly treated as ,

 Langevin Dynamics

-Langevin Dynamics is a special diffusion process that aims to generate samples from a distribution .
+Langevin Dynamics is a special diffusion process that aims to generate samples from a probability distribution .
 It is defined as:

-This dynamics is often used as a Monte Carlo sampler to draw samples from , since is its stationary distribution—the distribution that converges to as , regardless of the initial distribution of .
-More precisely, this means that if an ensemble of particles at positions evolves according to the given SDE, and their initial positions follow a distribution , then their positions will continue to be distributed according to at all future times .
+where is the score function of .
+This dynamics is often used as a Monte Carlo sampler to draw samples from , since is its stationary distribution—the distribution that converges to and and remains at as , regardless of the initial distribution of .

 Alternative form of the Langevin Dynamics: